mountaintofu/dotfiles/README.md

 - tlp (default=auto) + cpupower-gui (default=Bottle) for v-tec.sh(Performance/Bottle mode)
 - ufw (setup file: ufw-paranoid.sh)

+## Things to consider in the future:
+- Easy setup script for potential system nuking
+- Removing reliance on xorg and X11 (waiting for XFCE4 to have Wayland support first)
+- Try not to be an idiot

 <br/>
 *: custom<br/>
 <sub>(syntax help: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)</sub>